tompos2/rcno-reviews/README.txt

 * Better handle taxonomy slugs.
 * Better handle multiple user added taxonomies.
 * Adjusted the styling of the recent book review widget

+= 1.0.7 =
+* Fixed issue with comments not showing when comment ratings is disabled.